mcedit/mcedit2/README.md

 If you get a `Library not loaded: libpyside-python2.7.1.2.dylib` error, try running `pyside_postinstall.py -install` to fix this.

-If after that, you get a `Library not loaded: /usr/local/lib/QtGui.framework/Versions/4/QtGui` error after that, try installing `qt` using a package manager like Homebrew or apt-get.
+If after that, you get a `Library not loaded: /usr/local/lib/QtGui.framework/Versions/4/QtGui` error after that, try installing `qt` using a package manager like Homebrew or apt-get or similar equivalent on your distribution.
+You may also need `libxslt-dev` and `python-dev` packages installed before the commands above will work.

-Example: `brew install qt`
+Example: `brew install qt` etc. or:

+    sudo apt-get install qt-sdk
+    sudo apt-get install libxslt-dev
+    sudo apt-get install python-dev

 _Note: This information is not fully tested and might not work for you_